dewdad/sapui_shell-boilerplate/README.md

 This is a boilerplate application for SAPUI5 UX3 shell applications

-This builerplate provides the following features:
+This boilerplate provides the following features:
 - history support and hash routes for tabs
 - minification
 - theming